google/koladata/docs/overview.md

 ## Sparsity and Masks

-**Sparsity** is a first-class citizen in Koda.
-Every item in a DataSlice can be present or missing and all operators support sparse DataSlice.
+**Sparsity** is a first-class concept in Koda.
+Every item in a DataSlice can be present or missing and all operators support missing values.

 ```py
 a = kd.slice([[1, None], [4]])